Skip to main content

 Climate Suitability

-• Resin (Plastic): Great for most climates; resists moisture, UV, and pests
+• Resin (Plastic): Great for most climates; resists moisture, UV and pests

 • Vinyl: Excellent; UV-resistant, performs well in snow and sun